GauBen/typed-board/README.md

 console.log(await prisma.post.findMany());
 ```

-To run this code we'll need to complete the TypeScript setup:
+To run this code we will need to complete the project setup:

 ### 1. Create a `tsconfig.json` file in `packages/api`

-Let's use the preset we installed earlier:
+Let's make use of the preset we installed earlier:

 ```jsonc
 {